mebelplatform/WavesGatewayFramework/README.rst

-Waves-Gateway-Framework
+Mebel-Gateway-Framework
 =========================

-A framework to connect other cryptocurrencies to the Waves platform.
+A framework to connect other cryptocurrencies to the Mebel platform.
 Requires Python 3.5 or newer.

 For detailed usage instructions please refer to the source code documentation that may be exported